-As much as we’d all like to be out hiking, camping or trail running all weekend and every evening after work, it’s not always realistic, especially in winter when the days are so short.
-To help you tolerate those housebound days, we’ve put together a list of the best adventure movies on Netflix for 2020.
+We’ve put together our pick of the best adventure movies on Netflix for 2021 as, let’s face it, we’ve all found ourselves with extra time stuck on the sofa these days.
 We’re hoping these outdoorsy films and documentaries, ranging from life-affirming epics to documentaries charting human endurance, will inspire you out of hibernation.
-At the time of writing (March 2020) they can all be found on Netflix for your immediate escapism.
+At the time of writing (March 2021) they can all be found on Netflix for your immediate escapism.

 The Dawn Wall